This article will help you:

 - Search for reports which are Pending due to exceptions, and help resolve them.

-- Direct candidates to the Applicant Portal or the appropriate link to provide information needed for their report to process.
+- Direct candidates to the Candidate Portal or the appropriate link to provide information needed for their report to process.

 This article is for the following user roles: Admin, requester, user